Ozlem-Uslu/Deutsche-Bahn-Passenger-Prediction/README.md

 To further improve the model, a hyperparameter search was performed using Bayesian Optimization.
 The best hyperparameters found were n_estimators=30 and max_depth=20.

-After tuning the random forest, the predictions were only semi-accurate.
+After tuning the random forest, the predictions were OK.
+However, a deviation of passenger behavior was recognized while the school-vacation in march.

+For this reason, the march data was excluded from the model, because there was no data to train this part of the model.

 ### XGBoost